 - “Has the moat of ubiquitous credit card networks loosened?“

-- “Amazon’s dominance from stock price trends of PayPal, Affirm, Fair Isaac, Visa, and Mastercard“
+- “Amazon’s dominance by its economic scale, impact share price of PayPal, Affirm, Fair Isaac, Visa, and Mastercard“

 - The content of this site is the author’s personal opinions and is for reference only.
 I am not responsible for the correctness, opinions, and immediacy of the content and information of the article.
 Readers must make their own judgments.